AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 The default design template shipped with the AEM Guides allows you to customize the landing, topic, and search page components.
 You can make a copy of the default design and the corresponding reference templates and specify different components to generate the desired output.

-Perform the following steps to specify your own design template to use for AEM Site output generation:
+The following tabs provide instructions to specify your own design template to use for AEM Site output generation based on your Experience Manager Guides setup: Cloud Service or On-Premise.

+>[!BEGINTABS]

+>[!TAB Cloud Service]

 1. Use the Package Manager to download the default design template from the following location: